TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/6-Persistence/Index.rst

 .. note::

-   You can read more about the lifecycle of objects in the chapter "Lifecycle of Objects".
+   You can read more about the lifecycle of objects in the chapter :ref:`object-lifecyle`

 If Domain Objects should be available within several page loads they have to be transferred into a persistent state.
 This is being done in Extbase by putting